 Mother tongue refers to the first language learned at home in childhood and still understood by the person at the time the data was collected.
 If the person no longer understands the first language learned, the mother tongue is the second language learned.
-For a person who learned two languages at the same time in early childhood, the mother tongue is the language this person spoke most often at home before starting school.
-The person has two mother tongues only if the two languages were learned at the same time and are still understood by the person.
+For a person who learned more than one language at the same time in early childhood, the mother tongue is the language this person spoke most often at home before starting school.
+The person has more than one mother tongue only if they learned these languages at the same time, and still understands them.
 For a child who has not yet learned to speak, the mother tongue is the language spoken most often to this child at home.
-The child has two mother tongues only if both languages are spoken equally often so that the child learns both languages at the same time.
+A child who has not yet learned to speak has more than one mother tongue only if these languages are spoken to them equally often so that the child learns these languages at the same time.

 Person refers to an individual and is the unit of analysis for most social statistics programs.

 'Mother tongue' may be analyzed using the 'List of languages'.
 Here, if the person reported two or more languages, they are classified using the appropriate 'multiple responses' category.
 Using this approach, the sum of the count of all categories is equal to the size of the total population.
 The category, 'none', is not used.